CityScrolls logo Explore Venice ›

 Final resting place

-In the church lie several Doges and celebrated artists from different epochs, including Titian and Canova.
+The church is the final resting place of several Doges and renowned artists from different eras, including the painter Titian and the sculptor Antonio Canova.

 Monumental mausoleums

-The altars are adorned with masterpieces such as Titian's 'Assumption' and Bellini's Frari Triptych.
+The monumental altars are adorned with masterpieces like Titian’s Assumption of the Virgin and Bellini’s Frari Triptych.

 The monks' choir

-Basilica dei Frari : Remarkably, it is the only choir screen remaining in Venice today
+Basilica dei Frari : Remarkably, it remains the only surviving choir screen in Venice today

 Open Gallery for more insights